Satyam-codex/Laptop-Price-Prediction-ML/README.md

 The assignment improved understanding of model selection, evaluation, and interpretation, successfully fulfilling all objectives of the Linear Regression Lab.

----
+--

 ## Contributors
-This project was completed as a collaborative academic assignment.
+This project was developed as part of a collaborative academic assignment, with contributions from all listed members.
+- Satyam Gupta
+- Anand Shukla
+- Suraj Patel